munificent/game-programming-patterns/book/observer.markdown

 Like other declarative systems, data binding is probably a bit too slow and complex to fit inside the core of a game engine.
-But I would be surprised if I didn't see it start making in-roads into less critical areas of the game like UI.
+But I would be surprised if I didn't see it start making inroads into less critical areas of the game like UI.

 In the meantime, the good old Observer pattern will still be here waiting for